liuyime2/MobiCom24-Hydra/README.md

 # Hydra: Accurate Multi-Modal Leaf Wetness Sensing with mm-Wave and Camera

 This repository contains the dataset and model architecture of the MobiCom'24 paper "Hydra: Accurate Multi-Modal Leaf Wetness Sensing with mm-Wave and Camera".
-This work is published on The 30th Annual International Conference on Mobile Computing and Networking.
-[MobiCom 24]([[https://doi.org/10.1145/3636534.3690662](https://www.sigmobile.org/mobicom/2024/)]
+This work is published at The 30th Annual International Conference on Mobile Computing and Networking.
+[MobiCom 24](https://www.sigmobile.org/mobicom/2024/)
 The dataset and architecture are still under development.
 More content is expected by the end of September.

 ## Hydra Overview
 ![overview image](figure/overview.png "Title")
 Hydra contains three main procedures: Single-Depth Feature Extraction, Multi-Depth Feature Detection, and classifier.
 We fuse the multi-modality and extract wetness features in the Single-Depth Feature Extraction phase.
-The Multi-Depth Feature Detection stage leverages these features at a 3D level, culminating in utilizing a leaf wetness classification algorithm to derive the final wetness assessment.[Paper Link]([[https://doi.org/10.1145/3636534.3690662](https://www.sigmobile.org/mobicom/2024/)]) will be available soon.
+The Multi-Depth Feature Detection stage leverages these features at a 3D level, culminating in utilizing a leaf wetness classification algorithm to derive the final wetness assessment.[Paper Link](https://www.sigmobile.org/mobicom/2024/) will be available soon.
 <!--Paper DOI is https://doi.org/10.1145/3636534.3690662.
 It will be available when the entire conference is published. -->